rlabraham/paterns-and-principles/README.md

 **Dependency Inversion** - The principle of Dependency Inversion refers to the decoupling of software modules.
 This way, instead of high-level modules depending on low-level modules, both will depend on abstractions.
 ##Behavioral Patterns
 ###Strategy Pattern

+With the Strategy Pattern, a class behavior or its algorithm can be changed at run time.

+When implementing the Strategy Pattern, we create objects which represent various strategies and a context object whose behavior varies as per its strategy object.
+The strategy object changes the executing algorithm of the context object.

 ![strategy pattern](https://www.tutorialspoint.com/design_pattern/images/strategy_pattern_uml_diagram.jpg)